First-round pick Tyrese Haliburton leads Kings past Nuggets

 SACRAMENTO, Calif.
 (AP) — Tyrese Haliburton scored eight of his 13 points in the fourth quarter as the Sacramento Kings pulled away to beat Denver 125-115 on Tuesday, spoiling a record-setting night for Nuggets big man Nikola Jokic.

-The 12th overall pick in this year’s draft, Haliburton made several sleek plays and gave the Kings a needed lift down the stretch.
+The 12th pick in this year’s draft, Haliburton made several sleek plays and gave the Kings a needed lift down the stretch.
 Sacramento’s rookie guard hit two of his three 3-pointers in the final 9½ minutes and added a steal and fast-break layup during an 11-0 run that put the Kings ahead 120-108.

+“Tyrese continues to impress,” Kings coach Luke Walton said.
+“He hit some big shots.
+He had some big-time playmaking for us.
+He was a plus-20 on the night.
+He’s one of those players, you feel confident when the ball’s in his hand.”

+Haliburton played the entire fourth quarter, when he also had five of his six assists.

 De’Aaron Fox had 24 points and 10 assists for Sacramento.
 Richaun Holmes scored 20 and Buddy Hield added 12 points and seven rebounds.

 Jokic had 26 points, 12 assists and 11 rebounds to set a Nuggets record with his 44th career triple-double.
-The NBA leader in assists going into the game, Jokic broke the previous mark he shared with Fat Lever.
+The NBA leader in assists going into the game, Jokic broke the previous mark he shared with Fat Lever while logging 38 minutes.

+As good as Jokic was offensively, he also was charged with 10 of Denver’s 20 turnovers.
+Essentially, the Denver 7-footer had a quadruple-double.

+“Twenty turnovers on the road for 37 points,” Nuggets coach Mike Malone said.
+“Nikola had 10.
+Unacceptable.
+He can’t have 10 turnovers in a game.”

 Monte Morris had a career-high 24 points starting in place of Jamal Murray for Denver.
 Michael Porter Jr. finished with 30 points and 10 rebounds.